School and childcare updates: Coronavirus

 You can find further information, including advice on travelling by train and links to local operators, at www.nexus.org.uk/covid-secure/rail.

 What transport arrangements are in place for children who attend special schools?

-Children who attend special schools will continue to receive transport that meets their needs and requirements.
-In many cases, the number of children travelling together will be reduced to ensure there is appropriate social distancing.
+Children who attend special schools continue to receive transport that meets their needs and requirements.
+In many cases, the number of children travelling together is reduced to ensure there is appropriate social distancing.
 This means children may make separate journeys to school, with additional vehicles provided to support this where needed.
 There are very rigorous cleaning processes in place to ensure that the vehicles used are as safe as they can be when carrying children.